SunitRaut/pyMultiSerial/docs/index.rst

 Welcome to pyMultiSerial's documentation
 ===================================

-A Python library for continuous communication with multiple serial ports, based on pyserial module
+A Python module for continuous communication with multiple serial ports, based on pyserial module

 Features:
 - Monitor incoming data from multiple serial ports simultaneously.